kmlawson/china-revolutions-mo3337/09seminars.md

 E) Ch 4 Laboring Masses pp119-154
 F) Ch 5 People Stand Up pp155-180

 G) Ping, Hu. *The Thought Remolding Campaign of the Chinese Communist Party-State*.
 2012.
-[Link](https://library.st-andrews.ac.uk/record=b3608639~S5).
+(P) [Link](https://library.st-andrews.ac.uk/record=b3608639~S5).
 Ch 1 What is Thought Remolding + Ch 2 How was Thought Remolding Possible pp13-61

-Fengyuan, Ji. *Linguistic Engineering: Language and Politics in Mao’s China*.
-Electronic book.
-2003.
-[Link](http://library.st-andrews.ac.uk/record=b3081203~S5).
+Fengyuan, Ji. *Linguistic Engineering: Language and Politics in Mao’s China*, 2003.
+(P) [Link](http://library.st-andrews.ac.uk/record=b3081203~S5).

-I) Ch 2 Linguistic Engineering before the Cultural Revolution pp42-109
+H) Ch 2 Linguistic Engineering before the Cultural Revolution pp42-109
-J) Ch 4 Revolutionary Conformity pp150-188
+I) Ch 4 Revolutionary Conformity pp150-188
-K) Ch 6 Creating Referents and Controlling the Word pp221-247
+J) Ch 6 Creating Referents and Controlling the Word pp221-247

-L) Schoenhals, Michael. *Doing Things with Words in Chinese Politics: Five Studies*.
+K) Schoenhals, Michael. *Doing Things with Words in Chinese Politics: Five Studies*.
 1992.
-Ch 1 Formalized Language as a Form of Power + Ch 2 Party Circulars Proscribing and Prescribing Terminology
+(P) Ch 1 Formalized Language as a Form of Power + Ch 2 Party Circulars Proscribing and Prescribing Terminology

+Opportunity for someone with Chinese language:

-M) 吳蘭, ed. 《自我批評實例》 1950.
+L) 吳蘭, ed. 《自我批評實例》 1950. (browse and skim; share thoughts with the class) (P)

 ### Preparation

+- Continue to work on your essay.
+I encourage you to start the writing by this week, even if it is drafting some of the most basic paragraphs providing background or historiographical overview.
+- Bring one (or a short part) of your primary sources (or secondary if you are doing a historiography piece) to class.
+Be prepared to share with your group what you think you can use your source to argue (as part of a sub-argument or your essay's main argument)

 ### Overview

+- In mutual aid groups we will have an opportunity to share some essay sources with each other and what you may use the source to argue.
+- We will ask several volunteers to report on progress on their essay to the group as a whole.
+- In small groups we will discuss the institution of criticism and self-criticism, letters or diaries of self-criticism, and their role in political ritual and group interactions.
+- In small groups we will share findings from the elective readings and one presenter from each of the two groups will share these findings to the full class.

 ### Questions

+- To what degree does criticism and self-criticism in revolutionary China represent something which is found widely across cultures, within the Communist world, or represent a distinctive political innovation?
+- What arguments can be brought for and against the idea of this institution being a highly effective one?
+How might the context, or a consideration of the question "effective for what?" change our answer?
+- Beyond its use merely in the context of labor and reform camps or specific campaigns, it can be said that thought reform permeates everything the PRC state does.
+Discuss, delimit, and contest this statement.

 ### Long Essays

+Thought reform is best represented in English language in the memoirs and other accounts of individuals who spent time in re-education through labour and reform through labour camps as well as in rectification campaigns.
+Essays which develop an argument based on evidence from these sources, when considered carefully, are welcome.
+Thinking about mass persuasion and social control in general, the institutions of education, broader social propaganda, and cultural institutions are an excellent direction to go.

 ### Further Readings

 - Apter, David Ernest, and Tony Saich. *Revolutionary Discourse in Mao’s Republic*.
 1994.
 - Bakken, Børge. *The Exemplary Society: Human Improvement, Social Control, and the Dangers of Modernity in China*.
 2000.
-- Bakken, B_rge. *Crime, Punishment, and Policing in China*.
+- Bakken, Børge. *Crime, Punishment, and Policing in China*.
 2007.
 - Chen, Theodore Hsi-en. *Thought Reform of the Chinese Intellectuals*.
 1960.
 - Dikötter, Frank.
 ‘Crime and Punishment in Post-Liberation China: The Prisoners of a Beijing Gaol in the 1950s’. *The China Quarterly*, no. 149 (1997): 147–59.
 [Link](https://www.jstor.org/stable/655049).
 - ———. *Crime, Punishment and the Prison in Modern China*.
 2002.